Programming641/computer_vision_algorithm3/README.md

 This is still in progress.
-I'm going to fix some minor bugs when I get time
+I'm going to improve when I get time.